When you’re speaking about your sales process and its steps with your sales team, which term do you use: “Sales pipeline” or “Sales funnel”?

-In this article, you’ll discover unambiguous definitions of both terms, as well as their goals and benefits.
+In this article, we’ll share unambiguous definitions of both terms, as well as their goals and benefits and how to use them to fuel your sales strategy.

-The difference between a sales pipeline and a sales funnel in a nutshell
+What is the difference between a pipeline and a funnel in sales?

 What is a sales funnel?